renu-karthikeyan/Attrition-Case-Study/README.md

 5. HTML of R Code used for analysis
 6. Link to github.io page with case study analysis attached (https://renu-karthikeyan.github.io/projects/CaseStudy2RK/)
 7. Link to Shiny App (https://renu-karthikeyan.shinyapps.io/Attempt2/)
+8. Files with predictions.
+Predictions on Attrition were made using Naive Bayes and KNN.
+The final and "best" version of the Attrition Model has "FINAL" in the title.
+Predictions on salary were made with a linear regression model.